 What TCC is Doing

 The health and well-being of our students, faculty and staff is our top priority.
-While no one’s safety can be guaranteed, TCC has taken steps to mitigate the transmission of COVID-19 as our staff, and eventually faculty and students, gradually return to our campuses.
+While no one’s safety can be guaranteed, TCC has taken steps to mitigate the transmission of COVID-19 as our staff, faculty and students return to our campuses.

-Here are some of the steps we’re taking:
+Here are some of the steps we are continuing to take:

 Cleaning: All common touch-points are being cleaned continuously during the work day.
 Bathrooms and break rooms are being cleaned no less than 3 times per day.
 Offices and workspaces will be cleaned during the night shift.
 Custodial staff are on duty from 7 a.m. to 12 a.m. weekdays.

 Hygiene: All buildings have one entrance, typically the main door.
-Those entering should sanitize their hands.
+Those entering should confirm their health status, sign in and sanitize their hands.
 Frequent and thorough handwashing is recommended.

 Personal Health: Students and employees are required to self-monitor and self-screen daily.
 Students and employees are encouraged to watch for symptoms and use the CDC Coronavirus Self-Checker or the Virginia Department of Health (VDH) COVIDCHECK to help make decisions and seek appropriate medical care.
 Employees and students should stay home when they are not feeling well and/or if they are exhibiting symptoms consistent with COVID-19.